tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Here's my first prompt:

 <div class="chat">
-The documentation for the OpenWeatherMap Forecast API is as follows: [PASTE OF FORECAST DOCS, SPECIFICALLY <a href="https://openweathermap.org/forecast16#fields_JSON">JSON format API response fields</a>].
-Based on those descriptions, provide documentation for every field in this actual JSON response from the Forecast API: [PASTE OF API RESPONSE ABOVE]
+<p>The documentation for the OpenWeatherMap Forecast API is as follows: [PASTE OF FORECAST DOCS, SPECIFICALLY <a href="https://openweathermap.org/forecast16#fields_JSON">JSON format API response fields</a>].
+Based on those descriptions, provide documentation for every field in this actual JSON response from the Forecast API: [PASTE OF API RESPONSE ABOVE]</p>
 </div>

 Response: